Convex-Dev/payment-pointers/README.md

 through the Internet.

-If lowering the necessary friction for creating revenue streams is the very first step towards an inclusive financial system operating across borders, soon appears the tangible question of how those revenues streams can be managed in a secure and fair way.
+If lowering the necessary friction for creating revenue streams is the very first step towards an inclusive financial system operating across borders, soon appears the tangible question of how those revenue streams can be managed in a secure and fair way.

 This repository aims to explore and implement a revenue sharing scheme with the following characteristics: